No two pregnancies are alike.

 You might have learned what works for you the first time around.

-Maybe there’s a certain snack that gets rid of nausea, a favorite pregnancy pillow or workout, or you’ve already got a family routine that lets you get the rest you need.
+Maybe there’s a certain snack that gets rid of nausea, a favorite pregnancy pillow (our Peanut moms-to-be love this top-rated one by Sleepybelly) or workout, or you’ve already got a family routine that lets you get the rest you need.

 Knowledge is power, and you’ve probably picked up some tips and tricks along the way.